nodejs/TSC/ONBOARDING.md

   * [`@pkgjs`](https://github.com/orgs/pkgjs/people)
 * Remove them from the HackerOne [Node.js team](https://hackerone.com/organizations/nodejs/settings/users) unless they need access for a reason other than TSC membership.
-* Remove them from the `tsc` and `crypto-export` mailing lists: <https://github.com/nodejs/email/edit/main/iojs.org/aliases.json>.
+* Remove them from the `tsc` mailing lists: <https://github.com/nodejs/email/edit/main/iojs.org/aliases.json>.
 * Remove them from the [nodejs-tsc](https://groups.google.com/g/nodejs-tsc) Google Group.
 * Update the `@nodejs/node` repository README to reflect membership in the TSC.
   In all likelihood, they should be listed as TSC regular members.